FortinetCloudCSE/PublicCloud105-FortiFlex/content/02-quickstart/setup-guide/_index.md

 ## Step 3: Postman Options

-We will be using an existing Python Collection to interact with the FortiFlex API
+We will be using an existing Postman Collection to interact with the FortiFlex API
 1. [Postman desktop application](https://www.postman.com/) will provide the best user experience and is a great tool for working with API's
-2. If you can't install the Desktop client for some reason, you can use [Python's web version](https://identity.getpostman.com/login?continue=https%3A%2F%2Fgo.postman.co%2Fhome) requiring a login (you can use your personal email)
+2. If you can't install the Desktop client for some reason, you can use [Postman's web version](https://identity.getpostman.com/login?continue=https%3A%2F%2Fgo.postman.co%2Fhome) requiring a login (you can use your personal email)
 3. If you'd prefer not creating a Postman login, you can create an Azure VM with Postman pre-installed, and import the

 ### Installing Postman